ocapn/ocapn/draft-specifications/Model.md

 > - **Python**: `''`
 >
 > †Strings participate in the [JSON subset](#json-invariants) of OCapN except
-> any strings that contain unpaired/lone surrogates.
+> any strings that contain surrogate code points.
 >
 > A string's content must be expressible in UTF-8.
 > Some two-byte Unicode encodings, as in JavaScript strings, can contain
+> 16-bit surrogate code _units_ in the range from 0xD800-0xDFFF.
+> Pairs of surrogate code units correspond to a single Unicode code _point_
+> greater than or equal to U-10000 and can be expressed in UTF-8.
-> unpaired/lone surrogates that have no valid expression in any UTF and so
+> However unpaired or lone surrogates have no valid expression in any UTF
-> cannot be carried by OCapN.
+> and so cannot be carried by OCapN.
 >
 > Notes: [January 2024 meeting
 > notes](https://github.com/ocapn/ocapn/blob/main/meeting-minutes/2024-01-09.md)
-> record that we agreed that strings can only be well-formed Unicode, i.e.,
+> record that we agreed that strings can only be well-formed Unicode, that is,
-> cannot contain unpaired surrogates.
+> cannot contain unpaired surrogate code points.
 > For JavaScript, if a string does not pass [the `isWellFormed`
 > predicate](https://github.com/tc39/proposal-is-usv-string), then it is not a
 > Passable string.